narwhalacademy/zebra-crossing/README.md

 - Turn off automatically add(ed) invitations on [Google Calendar settings](https://calendar.google.com/calendar/r/settings) ([here's why](https://www.forbes.com/sites/daveywinder/2019/06/11/new-security-warning-issued-for-googles-1-5-billion-gmail-and-calendar-users/#3605ff0565e5)).
 - [Turn on Login Alerts on Facebook](https://www.facebook.com/settings?tab=security).
 - [Disable macros within Microsoft Office](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6).
-- iOS: Don't allow USB accessories to control a locked device.
-Turn off `Settings → Face ID & Passcode → Allow Access When Locked: USB Accessories`.
+- Don't allow USB accessories to control a locked device:
+  - iOS: Turn off `Settings → Face ID & Passcode → Allow Access When Locked: USB Accessories`.
+  - Android: Off by default, only available if `Developer Options` settings are turned on.

 ### 💪🏽 Habits to cultivate

 #### Email

-- Be on the lookout for phishing scams: where possible double check the _From_ email address and the domains that outbound links go to.
+- Be on the lookout for phishing scams.
+Always double check:
+  - The `From` email address.
+  - The domain that outbound links go to.
 - Don't open unnecessary email attachments.
 Where possible, open or preview them first in an online document reader.
 Ask colleagues to use a filesharing service (Dropbox, Google Drive, Tresorit, SpiderOak), which tend to be a little harder to hack into.
-- You can upload a suspicious attachment to [VirusTotal](http://www.virustotal.com) for a check-up (but keep in mind files submitted to VirusTotal are available to security researchers so don’t submit sensitive information).
+- You can upload a suspicious attachment to [VirusTotal](http://www.virustotal.com) for a check-up.
+(Keep in mind files submitted to VirusTotal are available to security researchers so don’t submit sensitive information).

 #### Update all the things

-- When you get a notification to update your operating system (on your mobile or computer), do it as soon as you can.
+- When you get a notification on your devices to update the operating system, do it as soon as you can.
-- Update your apps (on mobile or computer) similarly.
+- Turn on auto update for your apps if the feature is available.
+If there's an update prompt when you open them, do so.
-- Check occasionally for firmware updates for your router (and other Internet-connected devices).
+- Check occasionally for firmware updates for your router and other internet-connected devices.

 #### Other

-- Change important passwords (e.g. email, computer login, password manager master) every year or two.
 - Wipe your devices properly before donating/giving away.
 If you've encrypted all of your phones and computers (as suggested above), a normal factory reset will do the job for almost all use cases.
 If you want an extra layer of security for your computer hard drives, see [Wired's guide on this topic](https://www.wired.co.uk/article/securely-wipe-android-iphone-hard-disk).
 - Don't charge your phone at public charging stations/ports – they may steal your data.
 Consider charging your portable battery instead.